WhatsApp/erlt/analyzer/README.md

    (it takes into account only functions for now)
 - `com.whatsapp.analyzer.NamedFuns` - reports named
   [fun expressions](https://erlang.org/doc/reference_manual/expressions.html#fun-expressions).
   Since such named fun expressions are rare, it reports detailed information (module and line locations).
+- `com.whatsapp.analyzer.ParameterizedTypes` - reports parameterized types defined in a project.
 - `com.whatsapp.analyzer.OtpFunsUsage` - stats about which functions from
 OTP libs are used in the project.
 - `com.whatsapp.analyzer.Primitives concurrency` - stats about using